 This brief offers a summary of how important tribal sovereignty is to tribes and tribal members, and explores how Parent Centers might plan and conduct outreach to Native families within the reality of tribal sovereignty and the governing policies of individual tribal communities.
 [4-page brief in Word and PDF, 2016]

 We’re pleased to share two resources that you can use to inform your initial steps in conducting outreach to Native communities.
 These are:

 Cultural Awareness and Connecting with Native Communities

-What are some cultural tips and protocols to know when reaching out to Native communities?
+What are some cultural tips and protocols to know when reaching out to American Indian and Alaska Native communities?
 While etiquette will vary from community to community, there are commonalities as well.
 Observing them will enhance your Parent Center’s connectedness with Native families and communities.
 [4-page brief, available in Word and PDF, 2016]

 Introducing Your Parent Center to American Indian Communities

 Does your Parent Center cover a service region that includes one or more American Indian or Alaska Native communities?
 If so, this brief is written for you, especially if your Parent Center is gearing up for outreach to Native families or revitalizing prior connections with Indian communities.
 Included are suggestions for “first steps” in approaching and building relationships or strengthening partnerships with AI/AN communities.
 [3-page brief, available in Word and PDF, 2016]